Austraala/TDLOG-agenda/README.md

 - Datetime library

 ## Architecture
 All the backend stuff is in *backend*.
-Is contains *src, tests, anki features and a Dockerfile*.
+Is contains *src, tests and a Dockerfile*.
 *src* contains all the code that is used for the backend and *tests* contains pytest files to test *src*.
 *src* is subdivided in 4 different categories.
+ - *anki* contains anki features
  - *algorithm* is about the optimization part for the calendar.
  - *entities* contains the classes for SQLalchemy to function properly.
  - at the root, there are 2 files, *init_db*, that deploys and mocks a database, and *main*, that starts the app.